gauuravmehra/FinStatementUi/README.md

 ## `http://localhost:3000/?user=Analyst`

-On this url 2024 column will be editable
+On this url 31-12-2024 and million column will be editable

 ## `http://localhost:3000/?user=guest`

-On this url 2024 column will not be editable
+On this url nothing will be editable

 ## Available Scripts